Reporting your firm data

 What you have to do

-All firms are required to publish a summary of their staff diversity data, subject to compliance with data protection legislation.
+You should publish a summary of your firm's diversity data, so long as it complies with data protection legislation.

-- A much richer picture of your firm will be provided if you publish more detail, for example about your new trainee or partner appointments.
+A much richer picture of your firm will be provided if you publish more detail, for example the gender and ethnicity breakdown of your trainees or a diversity breakdown of your new partner appointments.

 What about data protection?

-- For more guidance about your obligations see the Code of Practice on publishing anonymous data from the Information Commissioner's Office (ICO).
+For more guidance about your obligations see the Code of Practice on publishing anonymous data from the Information Commissioner's Office.

 Where you should publish your data

-- an article in your internal or external newsletter or bulletin
+- An article in your internal or external newsletter/bulletin.

-If you are publishing the data on your website, you should make it easy to find and understand.
+If you are publishing on your website, you should make it easy to find and understand.
 This could include:

-- if you can, adding a layer of detail to show for example, how many of your female partners attended fee-paying schools
+- If you can, adding enough detail to show for example, how many of your female partners attended fee-paying schools.

-- setting out an account of your approach to diversity and any initiatives you have in place.
+- Showcasing your approach to diversity and any initiatives you have in place.

 Examples of how you might set out your data